Temperature and Mental Health: Evidence from Helpline Calls

 \\ To account for the possibility that other weather dimensions besides temperature affect mental health, I include a vector of control variables, $W_{ct}$, that contains additional contemporaneous meteorological conditions, such as the sum of daily precipitation, daily sunshine duration, average daily wind speed, and average daily relative humidity.
-As mental health is potentially impaired by air quality \citep{zhang2017happiness} the vector of control variables also includes daily average concentrations of a key air pollutant (i.e., PM$_{2.5}$). $\alpha_{c}$ is a vector of location-specific fixed effects to control for permanent unobserved differences across counseling centers, such as differences in recognition of mental health problems in the population served. $\lambda_{t}$ are day-of-week (including public holidays) and year-month fixed effects to control for trends within weeks, on holidays, and systematic seasonality.
-Assuming that the temperature-variation, conditional on the covariates and fixed effects, is exogenous to the number of calls to counseling centers, the $\beta_{j}$ coefficients can be interpreted as the causal impact of temperature on mental health concerns, as reflected in the demand for telephone counseling services.
+As mental health is potentially impaired by air quality \citep{zhang2017happiness} the vector of control variables also includes daily average concentrations of a key air pollutant (i.e., PM$_{2.5}$). $\alpha_{c}$ is a vector of location-specific fixed effects to capture permanent unobserved factors at the counseling center level, such as differences in recognition of mental health problems in the population served. $\lambda_{t}$ are day-of-week (including public holidays) and year-month fixed effects to control for trends within weeks, on holidays, and systematic seasonality.
+Assuming that the temperature-variation, conditional on the covariates and fixed effects, is exogenous to the unobserved determinants of the number of calls to counseling centers, the $\beta_{j}$ coefficients can be interpreted as the causal impact of temperature on mental health concerns as reflected in the demand for telephone counseling services.
 To allow for correlation of error terms standard errors are two-way clustered at the counseling center and year-month level.
 I further stratify the sample by demographic information of the caller and main topics of the conversation and re-estimate the regression for each group separately.\footnote{Since there are days when no calls are answered from a particular subgroup or on a particular topic, I sometimes use a log(helpline calls + 1) transformation.
-Results obtained using alternative transformations of the dependent variable (e.g., inverse hyperbolic since (IHS)) and Poisson regression lead to the same conclusion.}
+For the full sample there are no zero valued observations.
+Results obtained using alternative transformations of the dependent variable (e.g., inverse hyperbolic since (IHS)) and Poisson regression lead to the same conclusion (Table \ref{tab:results_robust}).}